Admissions and Prerequisites

 What is the GPA requirement for admissions?

-We require at minimum, a 3.0 GPA in science coursework only.
+We require a minimum GPA of 3.0 in science coursework only.
 This number is calculated by CASPA and includes all science courses.
 We do not have an overall minimum GPA requirement.

 Can I use MCAT scores instead of GRE scores?